-Does revenge cheating help?
+Is revenge cheating worth it?
 In most cases, it may just make your dynamic with your partner a lot worse.
 Chances are, neither will forgive the other for this act of infidelity, and you’ll end up in a loop of bringing it up, fighting about it, and playing the blame game.
+Figuring out how you can heal and move on and get to a good place is your best choice.

 Related Reading: 9 Psychological Facts About Cheating – Busting The Myths

 3. If you do revenge cheat, you’ll delay healing

 “Is revenge cheating justified?
 In my opinion, no. Instead of investing time and energy in one’s recovery from a partner’s infidelity, crucial energy, time and attention will now be diverted toward ‘getting even’ with them.
-This might give one a thrill initially, but will eventually deplete the person of their emotional energy,” says Pooja.
+This will eventually deplete the person of their emotional energy,” says Pooja.

 4. Be ready for a plethora of trust issues

-“Revenge cheating is never right for a relationship or a person.
+“Taking revenge on cheating husband/wife/partner is never right for a relationship or a person.
 Two wrongs can never make a right.
 You’re already struggling to come to terms with being cheated on, and now you’d have twice as many issues and concerns to address.
 How is that going to not be a hurdle or an additional burden?

 “Trust is, of course, the first casualty when cheating happens.
-And when both partners cheat, there are bound to be major trust issues that you may not even be able to recover from.
+And when both partners cheat, these trust issues and deeply hurt feelings can amplify manifold and the cracks in your bond may become too wide to repair.
 If you choose to reconcile, you and your partner will now have to start from scratch, which often isn’t easy,” says Pooja.

-So, does revenge cheating help?
+So, is revenge cheating worth it?
 Yes, if you’re looking for a catalyst for your imminent breakup.
 Otherwise, pondering over, “How can I get revenge on my cheating partner?”, is probably not your best move.
 If you do decide to go down this path, it’s important to know that you might just be worsening things in the long run.

 5. It might make you feel worse about yourself